urlsalimbot/WordGuessingGame/README.md

 - [ ] Implement word selection logic
 - [ ] Implement API call for word checking
 - [ ] Debug and Polish

+> NOTES
+- api for word-checking will be provided by https://dictionaryapi.dev/
+- due to the nature of the word-checking, the game will be online only.
+- JSON will be used to store and track local scores. (no plans for remote scores database)
+- Tooltips to be added.
+(Adviser suggestion)